Pine Shoot Beetle Compliance Management Program

 Pine Christmas tree growers are encouraged to participate in this management program to help reduce levels of this pest in their pine plantations.
 Experience has shown that most growers who participate succeed in reducing pine shoot beetle to insignificant levels and therefore qualify for permits to ship outside the regulated area.

-To enroll in the program, growers must send a completed PSB-CMP Agreement form, an Enrolled Field Information form and a PSB Monitoring Activity Checklist for each field to the MDARD Lansing office.
+To enroll in the program, growers must send a completed PSB Compliance Management Program Agreement form, Enrolled Field Information form and PSB Monitoring Activity Checklist for each field to the MDARD Lansing office.
 The deadline for receiving these forms is April 1st.

 Pine shoot beetle (PSB) has now been found in over 70 counties in Michigan.
 The Pine Shoot Beetle Compliance Management Program was designed for growers who plan on shipping Scotch pine trees or other pine products out of the area under the PSB quarantine.
 You may wish to enroll in this program.